gldeng/universe/formal_theory_core_en.md

 $$D_H = d - \frac{\beta}{\nu}$$

-The observability of information phase transitions depends on the observation scale, only detectable when the observation window $L_{\text{obs}}$ is sufficiently large:
+The observability of information phase transitions depends on the observation scale, only detectable when the observation window $`L_{\text{obs}}`$ is sufficiently large:

 $$P_{\text{detection}} \sim 1 - e^{-(L_{\text{obs}}/\xi)^d}$$